inmanta/inmanta-core/docs/language.rst

 Templates
 ---------

-Impera has a built-in template engine that has been tightly integrated into the platform.
-Impera integrated the Jinja2 template engine.
+Inmanta has a built-in template engine that has been tightly integrated into the platform.
+Inmanta integrated the Jinja2 template engine.
 A template is evaluated in the location and scope where the \keyword{template} function is called.
 This function accepts as an argument the location of the template.
 A template is identified with a path: the first item of the path is